Faculty-led Study Trips

 SAIC faculty members are the driving force behind the conceptualization, development, and running of SAIC Study Trips.
 Those interested in the possibility of developing and leading a study trip should review the following resources:

 Policies and Procedures for Developing and Leading Study Trip Courses Abroad

 The Proposal Process for faculty-led study trips is a two-part process.
-The next round of proposals are for 2019 winter and summer study trips.
-Part 1 of the proposals are due September 15, 2017.
+The next round of proposals are for 2021 winter and summer study trips.
+Part 1 of the proposals is due October 1, 2019.

 The interactive guide below is intended to: